Alex Kidd in Miracle World – 2002 Developer Interview

 —Yeah, maybe it was. (laughs) By the way, was “Chain Pit” related in any way to the “Fushigi no Oshiro Pit Pot” game you made later?

 Ossale: That’s right–you know a lot, don’t you!
-I’ve never officially disclosed this, but Pit Pot was a sequel to Chain Pot… but anyway, this is a really trivial thing, so let’s just leave it at that. (laughs)
+I’ve never officially disclosed this, but Pit Pot was a sequel to Chain Pot… but this is really trivial, so let’s just leave it at that. (laughs)

 —Got it.
 And after that, what other games did you make?

-Ossale: After Hussle Chumy I made Pitfall II, Seishun Scandal [En: “My Hero”], Ninja Princess, and more… in 3 years I made about 10 games.
-That work led to Alex Kidd in Miracle World, which I started in 1986.
+Ossale: After Hussle Chumy I made Pitfall II, Seishun Scandal, Ninja Princess… in 3 years I made about 10 games.
+That led to Alex Kidd in Miracle World, which started in 1986.

 —Please tell us the story of how the idea for Alex Kidd came about.